Mourners remember Rodney King as figure of healing

 Results of toxicology and tissue studies were still pending, authorities said, and there were questions about how King, who by all accounts was an avid swimmer, ended up drowning in his own pool.

 Among the mourners gathered for the 2 p.m.
-(2100 GMT) service were King's three daughters - Dene, Candice and Tristan.
+(10:00 p.m.
+British time) service were King's three daughters - Dene, Candice and Tristan.

 "You rise above your scars to heal.
 Rodney King was a healer.
 He turned his scars into stars," Sharpton said.

-The service was held in the auditorium which was also used for the private 2009 funeral of Michael Jackson before the pop star's public memorial service at the Staples Center.
+The service was held in the auditorium which was also used for the private 2009 funeral of Michael Jackson before the pop star's public memorial service at the Staples Centre.

 The beating of King, who was black, was caught on videotape and widely replayed.
 His death came two months after the 20th anniversary of Los Angeles riots triggered by the acquittal of four white police officers prosecuted for the beating.

-During the racially charged unrest, which killed more than 50 people and caused more than $1 billion in property damage, King famously appealed for calm in a televised appearance in which he asked rhetorically, "Can we all get along?"
+During the racially charged unrest, which killed more than 50 people and caused more than $1 billion (636.5 million pounds) in property damage, King famously appealed for calm in a televised appearance in which he asked rhetorically, "Can we all get along?"

 The case helped bring attention to the issue of racial profiling by law enforcement and led to far-reaching reforms in the Los Angeles Police Department.